Last Updated on

-Wild camping at Haukland Beach: camping is not forbidden at the large, free car park over Haukland Beach, in fact it’s a good spot to spend a night in a camper.
-This car park is divided into two sections: there is a height limit barrier at the lower part of the car park (just at the beach edge), however the part nearer road has no barriers.
+Wild camping at Haukland Beach: camping is not forbidden at the large, free car park over Haukland Beach, in fact it’s a very good spot to spend a night in a camper.
+This car park is divided into two sections: there is a height limit barrier at the part nearer the beach, however the part nearer road has no barriers.
 The grassy area between car park and beach is flat and suitable for tents.
-One thing to note, however, is that there are no toilets (except summer) and the area is pretty much an open space with couple of houses built nearby.
+One thing to note, however, is that the toilets are only open in summer (unfortunately, not maintained regularly) and the area is pretty much an open space with couple of houses nearby.

-Camping at Uttakleiv Beach: there is a ‘self service’, basic campsite at Uttakleiv Beach, checked twice daily by a warden.
-The ‘campsite’ is a flat-ish, grassy area at beach end, with some benches and tables provided, as well as a provisional sink & tap with cold water (open air), a two-toilet block and chemical toilet disposal point for campers.
-As I mentioned, it’s a self-service facility, to stay overnight at Uttakleiv Beach one has to pay at the ticket machine (small wooden hut, see photo below), prices in 2018:
+Camping at Uttakleiv Beach: there is a basic campsite at Uttakleiv Beach, checked twice daily by a warden.
+The ‘campsite’ is a flat-ish, grassy area at beach end, with some benches and tables provided, as well as a provisional sink & tap with cold water (open air), a two-toilet block and a chemical toilet disposal point for campers.
+It’s a self-service facility; to stay overnight at Uttakleiv Beach one has to pay at the ticket machine (low season) or to the warden (summer).
+Updated prices in 2019: